Engee documentation

 The input signal processing mode specified as:

-• Enforce single-rate processing - the unit retains the sampling frequency of the input signal.
+• Enforce single-rate processing — The unit stores the sampling rate of the input signal.

 Values